 Figure 17-2 – S-100 Exchange Set

 The conceptual model depicted in Figure 17-2 is very flexible and can be implemented in a variety of ways as virtually all components, except for the S-100_ExchangeCatalogue, are optional.
-This level of flexibility is essential to properly support the mainstream use case of exchanging geospatial data, as well as the use cases for releasing dataset cancellation notices or new Catalogue releases without any data files present.
+This level of flexibility is essential to properly support the mainstream use case of exchanging geospatial data, as well as the use cases for releasing dataset and support file cancellation notices or new Catalogue releases without any data files present.

 This approach ensures that an Exchange Set Catalogue is always included in any S-100 conformant Exchange Set, providing the essential discovery metadata about any included resources and their intended use.